 - Ifurita from El-Hazard: The Magnificent World comes to angst over it considerably, but given that she must obey the master of her key-staff she has little choice until Makoto frees her.

 - In Ghost in the Shell: Stand Alone Complex fear of this is why the Tachikoma are regularly synced to prevent them from becoming truly sapient.
-Latterly, the approach of treating them as teammates instead of tools is used instead.
+Later, the approach of treating them as teammates instead of tools is used instead.
+They never actually express any issues with being used for combat, probably in part because they develop emotional attachments to the crew of Section Nine and want to protect them.

 - Many combat robots in Pluto.
-One even went so far as to continuously wash his hands in a catatonic state.
+One even went so far as to continuously wash his hands in a catatonic state due to the horrors of combat.

-- In Narue No Sekai a spaceship built for combat decides it doesn't want to fight anymore and hides on Earth.
+- In The World of Narue a spaceship built for combat decides it doesn't want to fight anymore and hides on Earth.
 She's later given permission to marry a human and live as long as she wishes on Earth with the understanding that a weapon that doesn't want to fight is useless even if they force her to return.

 - In Katanagatari, Shichika spent his entire life being trained in a nigh unbeatable martial arts while being taught that he was a sword, not a swordsman.
 His Character Development throughout the series has him realizing that he is more than a sword.
 In the end, he acts in defiance of Togame's final orders and rejects the role Kiki Shikizaki wanted him to fulfill in his attempt to Screw Destiny.
 The series concludes with Shichika going on a journey to draw a map of Japan.

-- Jack Kirby's Machine Man, aka Aaron Stack, was built to be a deadly military robot, but then raised as a human being by his creator.
+- Jack Kirby's Machine Man, a.k.a.
+Aaron Stack, was built to be a deadly military robot, but then raised as a human being by his creator.
+While Stack is widely agreed to be a prick, he's also generally heroic, if a Knight in Sour Armor.

 - In some respects, the Silver Surfer.
 While he wasn't born for destruction, he was essentially remade for destruction by Galactus.
 He later decides to rebel against his former master.
 The movie invokes this trope even more.

-- X-23, depending on your definition of "artificial".
-Bred by the Facility using salvaged genetic material from Wolverine and the Weapon X project, her creators made every attempt to strip her of her humanity and create an emotionless killing machine and hired assassin.
+- X-23, bred by the Facility using salvaged genetic material from Wolverine and the Weapon X project, her creators made every attempt to strip her of her humanity and create an emotionless killing machine and hired assassin.
 The problem is that she doesn't want to be a weapon, and her desire for a normal life is a major aspect of her character.

 - Most of River's story arc in Forward revolves around her attempting to grow beyond her combat conditioning.
 She even refers to that mindset as "the weapon".